kiwicom/orbit/packages/eslint-plugin-orbit-internal/docs/unique-id.md

-# unique ids
+# Use unique value for `id` HTML attribute

-Rule prevents id namespace collisions.
+Rule prevents namespace collisions of the `id` HTML attribute.
 It often happens, that some elements can have same ids.
-To prevent it in our codebase, it's better to use `randomID`utility function.
+To prevent it in our codebase, it's better to use `randomID` utility function.

 ## Rule details